thecatkitty/lavender/README.md

 Building requires x86_64 Linux with *CMake*, *GNU Make*, *GNU Binutils*, and `zip`.
 Both Windows and Linux builds rely on *SDL2* and *SDL2_ttf* libraries.
 Windows target is built using *MinGW-w64* for i686 or x86_64.
-Linux build requires Fontconfig and FluidSynth.
+Linux build requires Fontconfig, FluidSynth, and libblkid.
 MS-DOS builds require [GCC for IA-16](https://github.com/tkchia/gcc-ia16/) with [libi86](https://github.com/tkchia/libi86/).
 Script encryption tools are written in *Python 3*.